djonsson/jenkins-atlassian-theme/README.md

 - Hosted CSS: `http://develop.source.test.do/dist/theme.css`
 - Hosted Javascript: `http://develop.source.test.do/dist/theme.js`

-## Compatibility
-- JQuery plugin 1.7.2-1
-- Simple Theme plugin 0.3
-- Jenkins 1.551
-- Gravatar plugin 1.1

-If you are experiencing issues please let me know!
-Also, feel free to contribute!

 ## Development

 CSS & JS files are minified and compressed with Grunt.
 To prepare the environment: